 - Prioritise Sleep and Nutrition

 Yes, the board gives sufficient preparation leaves to students for the exams.
-The CBSE board exams 2026 Class 10 will likely be held between February 15 and March 18, 2026 with ample number of prep leaves in between every subject.
-The CBSE 10th date sheet 2026 is expected to be released on Nov 20, 2025.
+The CBSE board exams 2026 Class 10 will be held between February 15 and March 18, 2026 with ample number of prep leaves in between every subject.
+The CBSE 10th date sheet 2026 was released in Nov 2025.
 Students can check it by clicking on the link provided on this page.
 However, students are advised to finish the CBSE 10th syllabus, and know the exam pattern before the exams begin.
 They must also solve, analyse and practice the previous years question papers and CBSE 10th sample papers 2026 to be better prepared for the exams.
 Make notes of all important points while studying and get all the doubts cleared with your friends, teachers etc. This will ensure that you're prepared ahead of time and will help reduce the exam anxiety.

 Q. Do you think COVID-19 had an impact on your studies?